 200. Goods to be cleared for national or international transit must be cleared in accordance with section 197.

 Persons entitled to submit transit clearance declarations

-- 201. (1) Only the following persons may, subject to section 165(2), submit clearance 40 declarations to clear goods for national or international transit: - (a) The importer of the goods, if the importer is located in the Republic; - (b) the agent in the Republic of the importer, if the importer is not located in the Republic;
+201. (1) Only the following persons may, subject to section 165(2), submit clearance declarations to clear goods for national or international transit:190